(Photo Credit: Betsy Bissen/St. Paul Saints)

-ST. PAUL, MN – The Winnipeg Goldeyes (18-17) lost 8-6 to the St. Paul Saints at CHS Field on Saturday night.
+ST. PAUL, MINNESOTA – The Winnipeg Goldeyes topped the St. Paul Saints 5-2 in their series opener on Saturday night.

 Goldeyes starting pitcher Brennan Bernardino worked his way through seven innings, allowing only one run on five hits, striking out four.
 The Goldeyes have now won four consecutive games.

 The Fish opened scoring in the second.
 Tucker Nathans drew a four-pitch, leadoff walk from Saints’ starting pitcher Jake Matthys.
 Josh McAdams hit A grounder through centrefield, and Tyler Baker hit a single to load the bases.
 Nathansscored on a fielder’s choice hit by Blake Adams, to score the first run of the game.